shareandcharge/sharecharge-lib.js/README.rst

 **sharecharge-contracts**

 The Share & Charge library depends on `sharecharge-contracts <https://github.com/motionwerkGmbH/sharecharge-contracts>`__.
-These are Ethereum smart contracts which enable the storing of Charing Poles on the Share & Charge network as well as interacting with them, for example, initiating charging sessions.
+These are Ethereum smart contracts which enable the storing of Charing Poles on the Share & Charge EV network as well as interacting with them, for example, initiating charging sessions.
 This repository also provides a configuration for the aforementioned ``geth`` in development mode which can be run using ``npm run geth-dev``.
 The setup instructions for the smart contracts are as follows:

 ::